 - Check the inbox of the email address that you entered and click the link in the email to verify the Sender address.

 If, for any reason, you need to resend the verification email, click the action menu on the Single Sender Verification page and select Resend Verification.
 We will deliver a new confirmation email to the address you are attempting to verify.

 If you have an authenticated domain and your sender email address matches that domain exactly, your sender identity will be verified automatically.

 You will now see a page confirming the verification of your address.
 Click Return to Single Sender Verification to add more addresses or make any changes to the address you just verified.
 Congratulations, you are now ready to send emails with SendGrid.

 Each user may have a maximum of 3,000 authenticated domains and 3,000 link brandings.
 This limit is at the user level, meaning each Subuser belonging to a parent account may have its own 3,000 authenticated domains and 3,000 link brandings.

 Before you begin

 To set up Domain Authentication, you must submit the DNS records provided by Twilio SendGrid to your DNS or hosting provider.
 Popular DNS providers include DNSimple, GoDaddy, Rackspace, and Cloudflare, but there are many others.

-Select the Advanced Settings appropriate for your needs.
-Most customers can leave Use automated security checked and continue.
+- Select the Advanced Settings appropriate for your needs.
+Most customers can leave Use automated security checks and continue.
 For more information about advanced settings, see the "Advanced settings" section of this page.